Anushka001/Machine_Learning/Customer Segmentation/README.md

 Work flow:

--First of all we will gather the data, so that we can train our ML model
+- First of all we will gather the data, so that we can train our ML model
 - Next we will process this data, as we cannot feed this data directly to our model, we will select some features.
 This will be done in data preprocessing.
 - Now we will analyse the data, where we will see what are the features of this data, and which ones are important.
 - After that we will choose the optimum number of clusters.
 We need to tell the ML model the number of clusters, which we will find using a method called "within cluster sum of squares."
 This WCSS value will tell us the correct no of clusters suitable for the dataset.